-- The rights and duties of the department to make decisions regarding the child's education under Tex.
+- The rights and duties of DFPS to make decisions regarding the child's education under Tex.
 Fam.
 Code § 153.371 have not been limited by court order; and - The foster parent agrees to participate in making special education decisions on the child's behalf and complete a training program that complies with TEA minimum standards before the next ARD meeting but no later than 90 days after assuming the role.
 Tex.
 Fam.
 Code § 263.0025(a-1), Tex.
 Educ.
-Code § 29.015(a)(3), and Tex.
+Code § 29.015 (a), and Tex.
 Educ.
 Code § 29.015(b).

-If the foster parent completes a training provided by DFPS, a school district, an Education Service Center, or any other entity that receives federal funds to provide special education training to parents, the foster parent need not retake the training.
+A school district may not require a foster parent to retake a training program to continue to serve as a child's parent or to serve as the surrogate parent for another child if the foster parent has completed a training provided by DFPS, a school district, an Education Service Center, or any other entity that receives federal funds to provide special education training to parents.
 Tex.
 Educ.
 Code § 29.015(b-1).